AdaCore/spark2014/docs/lrm/source/the-standard-library.rst

 is not captured in the subprogram contracts.
 Calls to its subprograms may raise IO_Exceptions based on external events.

-A |SPARK| version of this generic package is not yet available.

 Input-Output of Unbounded Strings (A.10.12)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~